idrissjuanito/idrissjuanito/README.md

-- 👋 Hi, I’m TCHOFFO IDRISS a fullstack web dev who codes in JS/TS
+- 👋 Hi, I’m TCHOFFO IDRISS a fullstack web developer
 - 👀 I’m interested in ...
 Web Development and cloud Computing
 - 🌱 I’m currently learning ...
 NodeJs
 - 💞️ I’m looking to collaborate on ...
 React and Nextjs and nodejs projects